LSE-MY457/lse-my457.github.io/index.md

 This week we will depart from the safe shores of randomization, into the dangerous waters of observational research design.
 We will begin with a theoretical exploration of the selection on observables design -- its assumptions and identification results -- using both potential outcomes and graphical theory.

-We will then begin an extended discussion (which will continue next week and the week after) of estimation of causal estimands in this setting, focusing first on subclassification. **Update**: Please note that we did not cover subclassification in the lectures.
-You can still read the slides to see how it works, but it will not be examinable this year.

 ##### Lecture

 - [Lecture Slides - Selection on Observables 1](slides/L3_soo_part1.pdf)